cristmasbox/THOTH/README.md

 **You can test the THOTH Library using the [THOTH Example App](https://github.com/cristmasbox/THOTH-Example-App).**

 ## Disclaimer
-This library uses the `GlyphX` code for encoding Hieroglyphs.
+This library uses the `GlyphX` and the `MdC` code for encoding Hieroglyphs.

 A library for converting GlyphX to MdC and back is stored here: [GlyphConverter](https://github.com/cristmasbox/GlyphConverter)